Frequently Asked Questions (FAQs)

 Check In / Out

-For both Camp Sky-Y and Chauncey Ranch the campers should arrive on opening day (Sunday) between 1:00pm-3:00pm for check in and pick up time at the camps on closing day (Saturday) is between 9:30am-11:00am.
+For Camp Sky-Y, the campers should arrive on opening day (Sunday) between 1:00pm-3:00pm for check in and pick up time at the camps on closing day (Saturday) is between 9:30am-11:00am.

 The last day of camp, parents must “sign out” their camper with the camp counselor.
 A photo I.D. is required to “sign out” your camper.
 If someone other than the parent/guardian plans on picking up your child, that person must be listed on the Parent-Camper Confidential Form and/or the parent/guardian must provide a signed permission letter on check-in day.